Arthur Stockwin: Honours

-In 2004, he was presented with The Order of the Rising Sun, Gold Rays with Neck Ribbon by ambassador to London Yoshiji Nogami on behalf of the Emperor of Japan for his efforts to promote Japanese Studies in the United Kingdom.
+In 2004, Stockwin was presented with The Order of the Rising Sun, Gold Rays with Neck Ribbon by ambassador to London Yoshiji Nogami on behalf of the Emperor of Japan for his efforts to promote Japanese Studies in the United Kingdom.
 In 2006, a festschrift was published in his honour, The Left in the Shaping of Japanese Democracy: Essays in Honour of J.A.A.
 Stockwin, edited by David Williams and Rikki Kersten.

-He was awarded the Order of the British Empire in 2009 for "services to academic excellence and the promotion of UK-Japanese understanding".
+Stockwin was awarded the Order of the British Empire in 2009 for "services to academic excellence and the promotion of UK-Japanese understanding."
+The same year, he received the Japan Foundation Award for "his contributions to the development of Japanese Studies in the United Kingdom through his achievements in modern Japanese political studies, and through the promotion of intellectual exchange and understanding between Japan and the UK as the founding director of the Nissan Institute of Japanese Studies at the University of Oxford."
+In 2019, Stockwin received an Honorary Doctorate from the Australian National University.
+In 2023, St Antony’s College established the Arthur Stockwin Scholar’s Fund to support students doing fieldwork and research in Japan.